tempestphp/tempest-docs/app/Content/framework/10-static-pages.md

 }
 ```

-A data provider's goal is to provide data so that multiple pages can be generated for one controller action.
-In case of the docs controller, it needs a `$category` and `$slug`, as well as a `$chapterRepository`.
-That latter one is injected by the container, so we don't need to worry about it here.
+A data provider's goal is to generate multiple pages for one controller action.
+It does so by yielding an array of controller action parameters for every page the needs to be generated.
+In case of the docs controller, the action needs a `$category` and `$slug`, as well as a `$chapterRepository`.
+That `$chapterRepository` is injected by the container, so we don't need to worry about it here.
 What we _do_ need to provide is a category and slug for each page we want to generate.

-For example, that's pretty easy to do: we essentially want to generate a page for every doc chapter, which the `ChapterRepository` already can provide.
-So eventually, our data provider looks like this:
+In other words: we want to generate a page for every docs chapter.
+We can use the `ChapterRepository` to get a list of all available chapters.
+Eventually, our data provider looks like this:

 ```php
 final readonly class DocsDataProvider implements DataProvider